-Detect alcohol use for days after it's used!
+Detect alcohol use for up to 84 Hours

 This lateral flow test for ethyl glucuronide (EtG), a unique biomarker of alcohol use, has been optimized for abstinence monitoring.
 EtG testing previously has been available only through laboratories, at significant cost and several days in transit and processing.
 The VeriCheck® Rapid EtG urine test delivers accurate, reliable results in as little as one minute, at a fraction of the cost of lab-based EtG tests.